 How to clean mattress stains in 10 minutes, naturally!

-When my two attempts failed, our mattress looked like this. ( I don’t have any photos of the original muddy spots , because I was so confident that cleaning a mattress is easy! ) I decided to give it one last try because it seemed so wrong to throw away a mattress that was looking like new just 3 days ago.
-And it worked like magic!
+When my two attempts failed, our mattress looked like this. ( I don’t have any photos of the original muddy spots , because I was so confident that cleaning a mattress is easy! ) I was feeling hopeless because it seems to get worse each time I try!
+Thankfully after reading a bunch of articles on cleaning a mattress naturally, I gave it one more try, and it worked like magic!
 Below are closeups photos of before and after.

 Reference point: you can see the black scratch mark on the upper right corner in the before photo, and it’s almost gone on the lower left corner in the after photo.
 I modified some of the mattress cleaning recipes and processes based on online research , and what I have learned from my two failures.